Exercise During Menstruation – Is it Safe?

 Women experience menstruation differently.
 Some go about their days without a problem, while others may experience such discomfort that they often need to skip work or school, so that they can rest and recover.

 But whether you feel fine or unwell, experts say that it’s alright to exercise.
 However, your energy level may affect your performance of certain kinds of physical activity.

 For instance, some studies revealed that women who have already ovulated but were not yet on their period found it hard to complete endurance exercises during hot, humid weather.

-For this reason, it may be best to stick to exercises that will not wear you out.
+For this reason, it may be best to stick to an exercise that may reduce menstrual pain but will not wear you out.

 If your workout leads to pain or discomfort, consider low-impact activities in the meantime.